LittleSaya/contextmenujs/README.md

 | default_text | [string] | Sets the default text for a menu item (is overridden, when set) |
 | sub_icon | [string] | Sets the arrow icon for sub menus |
 | mouse_offset | [integer] | Sets the offset to the mouse, when opened (in pixel) |

+## About this in the event handler
+It points to the element which emits the 'contextmenu' event.(where you right click)

 ## Example
 ### Code: